Print friendly version

 History Of Partnership

-Doris Nkausu attended Teen Mission Training in 2004.
+Leadership teamDoris Nkausu attended Teen Mission Training in 2004.
 On graduation she wanted to go to a rural area to care for children but could not raise the required funds to do so.
 She therefore returned to her father's house in Kaniki, Ndola.
 She became aware that in the community around her home there were many vulnerable children and she had compassion for them.
 Doris began helping a family that were destitute.

-Leadership teamAfter talking to the Bright Hope World Africa Director she realised she should look a little closer to home in terms of identifying vulnerable children to care for.
-She now has 36 children she is having some input into, these children come to the local church she attends.
+After talking to the Bright Hope World Africa Director she realised she should look a little closer to home in terms of identifying vulnerable children to care for.
 She started by assisting these children herself, getting them together on Saturdays and helping them grow a little garden.
-The plan is for them to gather each week for a programme at her home and to assist them to go to school.
+The plan was for them to gather each week for a programme at her home and to assist them to go to school.

 In 2010 Doris and her father Lemon attended a Foundations for Farming training course at Maplehurst farm.
-Since then they have been learning and using the techniques in both their own and the orphan's field.
+Since then, they have been learning and using the techniques in both their own and the orphan's field.
 Since 2012 they have been running training courses for guardians of the orphans and provided them with small plots on Lemon's farm for them to start using the techniques.
 There have been great results lifting yields by up to 500%, thereby helping families to increase their household income and enabling them to fund the orphans into school.

 Beneficiaries